OHIO-ECT/ITS-2300-Lab-08/README.md

 3. Use procedures from the previous labs to implement the network showing in the diagram above with the IP networks designed in Task 1.

-4. Complete ONLY the IP configuration for the Win10 and Ubuntu-GUI machine, do not configure the DNS components yet.
+4. Complete ONLY the IP configuration for the Win10 and Ubuntu-GUI machine, do not configure the DNS components on the Ubuntu-GUI.
+NOTE: The Windows machine requires the netmask in dotted decimal notation, and must have a DNS set to 132.235.9.75

 5. [Data] Test with pings and traceroute to a reliable IP address.